NONSTEROIDAL ANTI-INFLAMMATORY DRUG (NSAID)

-Common side effects of Indocin include vomiting, rectal irritation, constipation, diarrhea, the sensation of full bowels, headache, dizziness, heartburn and ringing in the ears.
+Common side effects of Indocin include headache, dizziness, indigestion, and nausea.

-Contact your doctor if you experience severe stomach pain, nausea or vomiting, black stools that appear bloody or tarry, a change in the amount of urine you produce, yellowing of the eyes or skin (jaundice), weight gain, skin problems such as rash or hives, mouth ulcers, swelling, and fast heartbeat (tachycardia), or a stiff neck while taking Indocin.
+Contact your doctor if you experience severe stomach pain, nausea, vomiting, black stools that appear bloody or tarry, a change in the amount of urine you produce, yellowing of the eyes or skin (jaundice), weight gain, skin problems such as a rash or hives, mouth ulcers, swelling, fast heartbeat (tachycardia), or a stiff neck while taking Indocin.

 Seek medical help immediately if you experience symptoms of an allergic reaction, such as trouble breathing, severe dizziness, rash, or itching or swelling of the face, tongue, and throat.